iliasam/Laser_tape_reverse_engineering/Code/Readme.txt

-Important notice - all this firmware has been tested only with 512A hardware!
+Important notice - all this firmware has been tested only with 512A and 701A hardware!

-Firmware_dist_calculation_fast:  firmware for laser tape MCU.
+All this firmware is written for the STM32 MCU of the rangefindef module.

+"Firmware_dist_calculation_fast":
-This program captures data from ADC, calculate phase difference using Goertzel algorithm, calculate distance in mm, send results to UART.
+This program captures data from ADC, calculate phase difference using Goertzel algorithm, calculate distance in mm, send results to the UART.

 **************************************************************************************************

-Firmware_dist_calculation_simple:  firmware for laser tape MCU.
+"Firmware_dist_calculation_simple":
+Only "512A" module is supported.
-This program captures data from ADC, calculate phase difference using Goertzel algorithm, calculate distance in mm, send results to UART.
+This program captures data from ADC, calculate phase difference using Goertzel algorithm, calculate distance in mm, send results to the UART.
 This program uses plain data capture algorithm, so it's not fast.

 **************************************************************************************************

+"Firmware_raw_capture":
-Firmware_raw_capture: firmware for laser tape MCU.
-Program captures data from ADC and send it to UART.
+Program captures data from ADC and send it to the UART.

 **************************************************************************************************

-Firmware_phase_calculation: firmware for laser tape MCU.
+"Firmware_phase_calculation":
 This program captures data from ADC, calculate phase difference using Goertzel algorithm, send results to UART.